 Events resulting in spinal cord injury are often the subject of litigation.
 To protect your legal rights following a traumatic event resulting in such an injury, it is generally wise to obtain legal advice from an attorney who is experienced in such matters.
-An attorney can help “level the playing field” by providing accident victims with information regarding the practical and legal aspects of personal injury law.
+An experienced personal injury attorney in Houston can help “level the playing field” by providing accident victims with information regarding the practical and legal aspects of personal injury law.

 Let Our Firm Help You & Your Family Move Forward